-Team Thunderbolts #2630 is a high - school robotics team that was founded in 2008, as a re-group of team #1950.
-The new team brought together, for the first time, students from three different Regional high-schools, all around Emek-hefer.
-The team consists of 30+ students each year practicing different aspects of robotics.
+THUNDEBOLTS 2630 is a high school robotics team that was founded in 2008, as a re-group of team #1950.
+The new team brought together, for the first time, students from three different regional high-schools, from all of Emek Hefer.
+The team now consists of +30 students each year practicing in different aspects of robotics.

-Our team, 2630, is the core of a robotics club that is about more than just building a robot or winning a competition.
-We are about a common goal shared by people to inspire the community, especially the youth, to the love of science and technology - in the hopes of creating a world "where young people dream of becoming science and technology heroes" (Dean Kamen).
+Our team, 2630, is the core of a community robotics club that’s about more than just building a robot or winning a championship.
+Our goal to inspire the community, especially the youth, to love science & technology - in the hopes of creating a world "where young people dream of becoming science and technology heroes" (Dean Kamen - Founder of FIRST).

-Over the years we have extended our focus from the game, to include activities touching thousands of people of all ages, whom we inspire to discover their love for science and technology.
+Over the years we have extended our focus from the game, to include activities reaching thousands of people of all ages.
+We inspire them to discover their love for science & technology.

-By leveraging the unique structure of a community club that represents all three high schools in Emek Hefer, the involvement and support of our Municipality, College, businesses and individuals, we established a symbiotic eco-system where our two foundation stones, technology and community, are mutually benefiting each other.
-Our technical skills are creating awareness and attracting many people to us, while our community efforts are multiplying the effect.
+By leveraging the unique structure of a community club that represents all three high schools in Emek Hefer, the involvement and support of our Municipality, College, businesses and individuals, we established a symbiotic eco-system where our two foundation stones, Technology and Community, mutually benefit each other.
+Our technical skills create awareness and attract many people to us, while our community efforts multiply the effect.

 As part of our efforts to inspire more to practice STEAM proffesions we are now working on our latest initiative called "Yarok".
 Yarok, green in Hebrew (our team’s color), is an acronym that stands for Entrepreneurship, Robotics and Community; it is a House of Knowledge - a Technology Center that provides facilities, essential equipment and fabrication services, granting the community – locally and nationally – an environment to practice STEAM professionally.

-In addition to our team we also run two FTC (FIRST Tech Challenge) Teams ("Rolling Thunder" 11226 and "Black Thunder" 11229) who work with us in our workshop.
+In addition to our team we also run an FTC (FIRST Tech Challenge) Team ("Black Thunder" 11226 who work with us in our workshop.

 In November 2017 we moved to a new workshop in YAROK’s building, located in Ruppin Academic Center.
 Our new workshop is larger than our old workshop.
 We have two rooms for our FTC team, every division has enough room to work efficiently and at their maximum potential.
 Thanks to our new workshop we have connections to the High-Tech Industry which allows us to create a symbiotic relationship in which we both win.
 Most importantly we can keep ourselves safe with our new high-tech alarm system.